 - Introduce your mentoring partner to others in your professional network

-- In the mentor role, monitor mentee progress and provide direction, assistance, and advice
+- When acting as the mentor, monitor progress and provide direction, assistance, and advice

-- In the mentee role, seek guidance and advice from the mentor
+- When acting as the mentee, seek guidance and advice

 - Provide feedback to your mentoring partner